nehat40/Smart-Crop-Recommendation-Using-AI/README.md

 Model evaluation: measured accuracy, precision, recall, and confusion matrix.

-Model deployment: used a simple user interface or notebook input form to predict the crop.

 The Random Forest Classifier performed best due to its robustness and ability to handle diverse agricultural conditions.

 Model Performance: